MicrosoftDocs/learn/learn-pr/student-evangelism/career-growth/includes/3-group-exercise.md

 1. Make a list of 10 people in your new organization whom you'd like to meet.
 Write down one question you'd like to ask of each of them and schedule a coffee/tea chat with one per week.

-  > For example, Book 1:1 with Project Manager, question: what process does the team have for visualize what they are working on?
+  > For example, Book a 1:1 with a Project Manager.
+Ask about the processes employed by the team and how does it visualize what they are working on?

-  > Another example, Book 1:1 with Team lead, question: how many months am I expected to spend to get up to speed with how things work?
+  > Another example, Book a 1:1 with a Team Lead and ask how many months is a new employee expected to spend to get up to speed with how things work?

 ## Find new places to network - make a list of hobbies